The Best Juicers of 2020

 The Tribest did redeem itself when we juiced curly-leaf kale, delivering a stellar performance.
 The Aicok again did well, continuing to have a decently high yield and generating an above-average amount of juice.

 The Tribest again did very well when it came to juicing spinach, earning the overall top position when it came to spinach juice yield.
-The Aicok was right behind, earning the silver for the 80 mL of spinach juice produced.
+The Aicok was right behind, earning the silver with the 80 mL of spinach juice produced.

 Next, the Mooka B5100 and the Hamilton Beach Big Mouth both did about average, earning a 5 out of 10 for their overall score.
 The Mooka did slightly above average at juicing wheatgrass, generating about 3.5 mL of juice.
 The Hamilton Beach did even better, delivering the best performance of the whole group.